alex75ita/Timesheets-Service/README.md

 It use RabbitMQ as message broker.

 I use PyCharme Community edition and I commit in the repository the necesary foldrs and files.

+#Todo

+o Define a structure for the mongoDB data o Chose how to map Python classes and mongoDB BSON documents.